-Deputy killed en route to urgent domestic violence call
+Deputy dies in crash en route to domestic violence call

 Dyson was on his way to assist two fellow officers already dispatched to a house in Parkland.
 They had asked for back up within a minute of arriving to the initial call reporting a young child had been assaulted and there were weapons in the home.

-Dyson was the first deputy to respond to the urgent call, which continued to escalate as the officers at the scene said the suspect was fighting them and possibly trying to access a shotgun in the house.
+Dyson was the first deputy to respond to the urgent call, which continued to escalate.
+The officers at the scene said the suspect was fighting them and possibly trying to access a shotgun in the house.

 The sheriff called it a heartbreaking loss for the department and Dyson’s family.
-He is survived by his 2-year-old child and his wife, who is pregnant with their second baby.
+He is survived by his 2-year-old child and his pregnant wife.
 The deputy had been with the department since 2018.

 “This is a tremendously sad loss.
 Our Deputy was responding to help other Deputies in a dangerous domestic violence situation.
 It is another hard reminder of the dangers and difficulties our Deputies face,” Sheriff Paul Pastor said in a statement.